 In this uncertain environment, working families face an ongoing quandary: how much income will they need to retire, and will they ever have enough?
-To maintain its standard of living in retirement, the typical working American household needs to replace roughly 85 percent of pre-retirement income.3 This replacement rate may seem high, but it does not fully account for medical costs which can escalate rapidly during retirement.4 Social Security, under the current benefit formula, provides a replacement rate of roughly 35 percent for a typical household, leaving a retirement income gap equal to 50 percent of preretirement earnings.
-For some families-most of whom are now approaching retirement-a portion of this gap will be closed by a DB pension.
-Most families, however, rely predominantly on their own investments through an employer-sponsored plan such as a 401(k) if available or, if not, an Individual Retirement Account (IRA).5 Financial experts suggest targets of 8-11 times income in retirement assets in order to replace 85 percent of pre-retirement income.
-Since the 2008 crisis, some experts have begun to recommend a contribution rate of 15 percent of pay rather than the previous 10 percent-over a 40-year career in order to meet this target.6
+To maintain its standard of living in retirement, the typical working American household needs to replace roughly 85 percent of pre-retirement income.5 This replacement rate may seem high, but it does not fully account for medical costs which can escalate rapidly during retirement.6 Social Security, under the current benefit formula, provides a replacement rate of roughly 35 percent for a typical household.
+This leaves a retirement income gap equal to 50 percent of pre-retirement earnings that must be filled through other means.

+For a shrinking percentage of families, a portion of the retirement income needed left after accounting for Social Security will be closed by a DB pension.
+Most families, however, must rely primarily on their own investments through an employer-sponsored plan such as a 401(k) if available or, if not, an Individual Retirement Account (IRA), and other forms of private wealth.
+Financial experts suggest targets of 8-11 times income in retirement assets in order to replace 85 percent of pre-retirement income.
+Since the 2008 crisis, some experts have begun to recommend a contribution rate of 15 percent of pay- rather than the previous 10 percent-over a 40-year career in order to meet this target.

-This is a hefty savings burden, one that the vast majority of households have not been able to meet.7 The magnitude of this crisis is considerably worse than many realize.
-For instance, a commonly cited statistic is the average 401(k) balance of \$100,000-or higher, depending on the source for households near retirement age.8 Not only is this sum inadequate to provide meaningful income security for the typical household; it also only counts those that own retirement accounts in the first place.
+This is a hefty savings burden, one that the vast majority of households have not been able to meet.
+The magnitude of this crisis is considerably worse than many realize.
+For instance, a commonly cited statistic is the average 401(k) balance of \$100,000-or higher, depending on the source-for households near retirement age.
+Not only is this sum inadequate to provide meaningful income security for the typical household; it also only counts those that own retirement accounts in the first place.

-This report examines the readiness of all working-age households, based primarily on the author's analysis of the 2010 Survey of Consumer Finances (SCF) from the U.S. Federal Reserve.9 This report analyzes workplace retirement plan coverage, retirement account ownership, and retirement savings as a percentage of income among U.S. households age 25-64.
+This report examines the readiness of all working-age households, based primarily on the authors' analysis of the 2013 Survey of Consumer Finances (SCF) from the U.S. Federal Reserve.
+11 This report analyzes workplace retirement plan coverage, retirement account ownership, and retirement savings as a percentage of income among U.S. households age 25-64.
 The report also estimates the magnitude of the shortfall in working families' savings compared to financial industry recommended benchmarks.
 The study is organized as follows:

-- Section I summarizes historical and generational trends in access to and participation in employer-sponsored retirement plans, which remain the primary vehicle for tax-advantaged retirement wealth accumulation for workers. - Section II examines rates of household participation in DC retirement accounts-including employersponsored, 401(k) type plans or private retirement accounts like traditional and Roth Individual Retirement Arrangements (IRAs)-and identifies differences by income and wealth.
+- Section I summarizes historical and generational trends in access to and participation in employer-sponsored retirement plans, which remain the primary vehicle for tax-advantaged retirement wealth accumulation for workers. - Section II examines rates of household participation in DC retirement accounts-including employersponsored, 401(k) type plans or private retirement accounts like traditional and Roth Individual Retirement

-- Section III analyzes DC account balances and ratios of retirement savings to income for working-age households with at least one earner. - Section IV estimates the retirement savings gap by comparing various household financial measures with recommended benchmarks. - Section V explores the policy implications of these findings, focusing on Social Security, access to retirement savings vehicles, and lower-income households' ability to save.
+- Arrangements (IRAs)-and identifies differences by income and wealth. - Section III analyzes DC account balances and ratios of retirement savings to income for working-age households with at least one earner. - Section IV estimates the share of working families that do not meet financial industry recommended benchmarks for retirement savings. - Section V explores the policy implications of these findings, focusing on Social Security, access to retirement savings vehicles, and lower-income households' ability to save.